sdssudhu/exam-webapp/README.md

 The ipproject folder must be placed inside the web-apps folder of Apache Tomcat.

-The database is in sql.txt file which must be added to mysql database.
+The database is in student.sql.txt file which must be added to mysql database.